 - Waiheke Olive and Artisan Food Festival on Waiheke Island (North Island) is a chance to celebrate and sample the new season of Waiheke olive oils, relaxing with jazz, food, and wine in a spectacular garden setting at Waiheke's Rangihoua Estate.

 November Travel Tips

-- Bring a refillable water bottle.
+- It might be counterintuitive coming from somewhere in the middle of winter, but don't forget to hydrate in New Zealand this month.
+Bring a refillable water bottle.
 You can drink the tap water in New Zealand, have a water bottle with you to be a more environmentally sustainable traveler.